UVCity/Right-Call/Documentation/User.md

 - If one is already registered, they can enter their username and password to login into their account in the text fields provided.
 - If the account exists, they will be directed to their respective page based on if they registered as student, instructor, or admin.
+- Note: Admin option is only temporary.
 - If the account does not exist, they will remain on the Login Page with a message saying "Invalid Username or Password".

 ## Upon Logging In
 <img src="Assets/admin_per.png" width="600">

 - Those logged in as a student, will be taken to the lesson selection screen as seen earlier in this dicumentation.
-- Any other will be directed to the admin page (both admin page and instuctor page would be very similar with the only difference being that admins can't upload videos)
+- Any other will be directed to the admin page (both admin page and instuctor page would be very similar with the only difference being that admins can't upload videos).

 ## Uploading Videos
 <img src="Assets/upload_vid.png" width="600">